MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/camera-system/create-settings-provider.md

 ## Create assembly definition(s)

-The Mixed Reality Toolkit uses assembly definition ([.asmdef](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html)) files to specify dependencies between components as well as to assist Unity in reducing compilation time.
+Mixed Reality Toolkit uses assembly definition ([.asmdef](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html)) files to specify dependencies between components as well as to assist Unity in reducing compilation time.

 It is recommended that assembly definition files are created for all data providers and their editor components.